2011 | Meteor Games | Facebook | Flash | Social game | Strategy and city-building

 In short, Serf Wars is now an excellent social game that’s very deserving of the average player’s attention.”
 [Gamezebo]

 Virtually overnight the game went from being a “black sheep” to being the company favorite (when co-workers play your game just for fun – and not because they have to – you know you are on the right track :)).

 Following the relaunch we kept aggressively iterating, and regularly released large bundles of new features and content.
 Even though the game definitely had its share of problems to overcome – the not very marketing-friendly title (surf? serf? huh?), the somewhat schizophrenic blend of fairly hardcore mechanics and a very whimsical, cutesy art-style, a few difficult-to-message and overly complex conventions, lack of translations, etc. – it also showed signs of an extremely dedicated “niche” community forming around it.

-Unfortunately we will never find out how the story of Serf Wars really ends: in December 2011 Meteor Games shut down virtually all of their operations, following a string of questionable decisions and an ultimately unsuccessful attempt to get acquired.
+Unfortunately we will never find out how the story of Serf Wars really ends: in December 2011 Meteor Games shut down virtually all of their operations, following a string of questionable decisions and a nearly (but not quite) successful move to get acquired by Zynga.